“The most fruitful and natural exercise for our minds is, in my opinion, conversation.”

 The Biblio File interviews are designed to appeal to anyone interested in books.
-Guests, famous and infamous, typically talk about works they’ve written, created, published, sold, studied, promoted, collected, preserved, or love.
+Guests, famous and infamous, typically talk about works they’ve written, created, published, sold, studied, promoted, hunted, collected, or preserved.

-Novelists: Tim Winton, Margret Atwood, David Mitchell, Ha Jin, Yann Martel, Nadeem Aslam, Anne Enright, Amitav Ghosh, Junot Diaz, Jane Urquhart, Andre Brink, Larry McMurtry, Ivan Klima, Tim Parks, Andre Alexis, David Gilmour and many more
+Novelists: Martin Amis, Tim Winton, Margret Atwood, David Mitchell, Ha Jin, Yann Martel, Nadeem Aslam, Anne Enright, Amitav Ghosh, Junot Diaz, Jane Urquhart, Andre Brink, Larry McMurtry, Ivan Klima, Tim Parks, Andre Alexis, David Gilmour

-Publishers: Richard Charkin, John Galassi, Stephen Page, Jamie Byng, Gordon Graham, Tom Doherty, Kathryn Court, Chad Post, Heloise d'Ormesson, Stan Bevington, Rocky Stinehour, Jack David, Tim Inkster, Andrew Steeves
+Publishers: Trade: Richard Charkin, John Galassi, Stephen Page, Jamie Byng, Gordon Graham, Tom Doherty, Kathryn Court, Heloise d'Ormesson

-Fine Press Proprietors: John Randle, Crispin & Jan Elsted, Andrew Hoyem, Claire Van Vliet, Gaylord Schanilec, Barry Moser, Walter Bachinsky, David Esslemont, Will Rueter.
+Fine Press: John Randle, Crispin & Jan Elsted, Andrew Hoyem, Claire Van Vliet, Gaylord Schanilec, Barry Moser, Walter Bachinsky, David Esslemont Rueter

-Critics: Daniel Mendelsohn, Adam Gopnik, Robert Fulford, Alex Ross, John Metcalf, David Solway, Nick Mount, Zach Wells, Carmine Starnino, Michael Lista, Eric Ormsby.
+Critics: Daniel Mendelsohn, Adam Gopnik, Robert Fulford, Alex Ross, John Metcalf, Matthew Zapruder, Nick Mount, Zach Wells, Michael Lista, Eric Ormsby

-There are currently 400-plus interviews on this site.
-Each runs between 40-80 minutes.
+There are currently 450-plus interviews on this site.
+Each runs between 40-90 minutes.

 © Nigel Beale.
 All rights reserved.